breatheco-de/content/src/content/lesson/react-hooks-explained.md

 <iframe src="https://codesandbox.io/embed/goofy-sutherland-vb6de?fontsize=14" title="Modal with hooks" allow="geolocation; microphone; camera; midi; vr; accelerometer; gyroscope; payment; ambient-light-sensor; encrypted-media; usb" style="width:100%; height:500px; border:0; border-radius: 4px; overflow:hidden;" sandbox="allow-modals allow-forms allow-popups allow-scripts allow-same-origin"></iframe>

-To implement a "Modal Window" we decided to create a hooked variable called `opened` that is `true` if the modal window has to be shown to the user.
+To implement a "Modal Window" we decided to create a hooked variable called `opened` that is `true` if the modal window is shown to the user.

 If the user clicks on "close", we simply use the hook function `setOpened` to change the value of `opened` to `false`.